Isaiah Chapter 5 Summary

 Discussion Questions for Isaiah, Chapter 5

-2. Vs. 4: “what more…” In what ways does this statement and question leave no room for excuses?
+- Vs. 4: “What more…” In what ways does this statement and question leave no room for excuses?

-3. What imageries are being described in vs. 5-6?
+- What imageries are being described in verses 5-6?

-5. Rather than allowing their minds to think and dwell on The Lord, the people run after things that will keep them from doing so.
-Some choose to numb their mind with strong drink, but what are other things that we may chase after that numb our minds and prevent us from seeing and regarding The Lord? (vs. 11-12)
+- Rather than allowing their minds to think and dwell on the Lord, the people run after things that will keep them from doing so.
+Some choose to numb their minds with strong drink, but what are other things that we may chase after that numb our minds and prevent us from seeing and regarding the Lord? (vs. 11-12)

-8. Rebellion deeply corrupts our view of good and evil, light and darkness.
-How can you guard your heart with truth that you may walk in God's will?
+- Rebellion deeply corrupts our view of good and evil, light and darkness.
+How can you guard your heart with truth so that you may walk in God's will?

-10. What are some things that would keep your heart from repenting and turning to God's Light?
-How does your heart respond to the discipline of The Lord?
+- What are some things that would keep your heart from repenting and turning to God's light?
+How does your heart respond to the discipline of the Lord?

 Key Words/Phrase